RFA® RFC® Continuing Education Information

 A PDF can be downloaded here - CE Record Keeping Form

-- 4 hours must be related to ethics and the ethical practices of a professional financial consultant.
+- 4 units must be related to ethics and the ethical practices of a professional financial consultant.

-- 36 hours from one or more of the accepted subject topics.
+- 36 units from one or more of the accepted subject topics.

 The IARFC believes that in order to effectively counsel and serve clients, it is necessary for the financial consultant to aggressively maintain professional skills and knowledge.

 Unit Definition.
 Each unit of continuing education is 50 minutes of attendance or application.

 Certification.
 With each bi-annual renewal, the designee must assert that 40 units have been successfully completed.
 Certificants may request a waiver of the CE requirement, but such waiver is subject to review by the IARFC.
 All requests for waivers must be accompanied by documentation supporting the waiver request.

 Acceptable Topics.
 All subjects that relate to the development and provision of financial planning and counseling services are acceptable.
 Eligibility is not restricted to merely technical issues but also includes how the practitioner delivers service.
 This includes software, Internet research, calculations, service, and office operations.
 All aspects of personal finance, cash flow, securities, investments, insurance, banking, budgeting, estate planning, business and advisory ethics, business administration, and the legal and psychological relationships with clients are acceptable.
 Topic pre-approval is not required by the IARFC, however, all topics must directly relate to the professional work of a financial consultant.

 Non-Acceptable Topics.
 Organizational meetings or specific sales management sessions offered by an insurance or investment company that review product details, placement procedures, operational supervision, or performance are not acceptable.